letsencrypt/ct-woodpecker/README.md

   * **maximum_merge_delay** - the MMD for the log.

-  * **submitPreCert** - if true then poisoned precertificates for this log will be generated and submitted based on the global `inclusionConfig`
+  * **submitPreCert** - if true then precertificates for this log will be generated and submitted based on the global `inclusionConfig`

   * **submitCert** - if true then final certificates for this log will be generated and submitted based on the global `inclusionConfig`